gbeckers/Darr/docs/index.rst

 Darr uses NumPy memmory-mapped arrays under the hood, which you can access directly for full NumPy compatibility and efficient out-of-core read/write access to potentially very large arrays.
-In addition, Darr supports the possibility to append or truncate arrays, and the use of ragged arrays (still experimental).
+In addition, Darr supports the possibility to append and truncate arrays, and the use of ragged arrays (still experimental).

 See this `tutorial <https://darr.readthedocs.io/en/latest/tutorial.html>`__